 Vocational Rehabilitation (VR): A Young Adult’s Guide, from Transitions RTC in Massachusetts, explains VR in a clear, simple and straightforward way (PDF, 4 pages, 2012).

 A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities is a comprehensive overview of how the state, local school districts and VR work together with students and families to plan for the future.
 It links elements of good transition planning back to the related federal legislation.
 (PDF, 62 pages, 2017).

-The Career Index is a comprehensive online occupational information system developed specifically for Voc Rehab staff and customers.
+The Career Index is a comprehensive online occupational information system developed specifically for VR staff and their customers.
 Anyone can use it to explore careers – you have to create an account first but it is free.

 “Introducing Vocational Rehabilitation Services NH: Simply Said,” 4:21-minutes long, was produced by PACER Center for Minnesota’s Vocational Rehabilitation Services, and customized by NH VR.
 It was designed to help youth with disabilities learn how their local VR counselor can help them figure out and achieve their goals.